digicatapult/sqnc-documentation/docs/dataVisibility.md

-# Data visibility in DSCP
+# Data visibility in Veritable

 As of writing this piece all metadata information is publicly available.
 We store information in metadata in the following ways: